ambuj15/Bdd_with_Cucumber/SDLC_And_Methodologies.md

  - **Planning Poker**
    - All participants use numbered playing cards and estimate the items.
    - There are free online tools as well that can be leveraged.
-   - Voting is done anonymous and discussion is raised when there are large differences.
+   - Voting is done anonymous and discussion is raised when there are large differences.(To vote you can use 3 point estimation or expert advice) directly thodi kar doge kuch reference to chahie ya technique toh chahie planning poker ke lie bhi so usme yeh bolna hai .
    - Voting is repeated till the whole team reached consensus about the accurate estimation.
    - Planning poker works well when you have to estimate a relative small number of items (max 10) in a small team (5-8 people).
    - Tip: try to keep the voting between affordable numbers.
 Maximize the highest card to 13 points in case of 3 week sprint and to 8 in case of 2 weeks sprint.